 Overall Carpet Performance

 Some vacuums offer adjustable power control, which can be useful on different carpet surfaces.
 For example, if you are rolling over a light washable rug, you won't need as much power as you'll likely suck in the carpet.
 Instead, options like Dyson Ball Animal 3 Extra, the Shark models, and Bissell MultiClean Allergen Lift-Off Pet can drop the power when needed.
 The Shark PowerDetect AZ4002 uniquely adjusts the power on its own.
-As you traverse different floor types, the vacuum will either kick up the brushroll RPMs or drop it down.
+As you traverse different floor types, the vacuum will either increase or decrease the brushroll RPMs.
 This was noticeable during our tests, and we found it useful.

-After testing both low and high pile carpets, we were the most impressed with the carpet cleaning results from the Kenmore Intuition.
+After testing both low and high-pile carpets, we were most impressed with the carpet cleaning results from the Kenmore Intuition.
 It had the best results on both carpet styles, yet it doesn't have a premium price tag attached to it.
-The three-liter dustbin bag can hold a lot, meaning you won't have to change it out as often.
-The Stratos did exceptionally well on low pile carpet but left us wanting more on high pile.
-If you don't have any shag rugs, this premium vacuum is worthy of your consideration as it gets the job done with little fuss.
+The Stratos did exceptionally well on low pile carpet but left us wanting more on high pile for a premium product.
+If you don't have any shag rugs, this vacuum is worthy of your consideration as it gets the job done with little fuss.
 Plus, it glides from carpet to hardwood floors with little effort.

 We were impressed with the Kenmore Intuition's performance on carpet, with it even tackling high-pile carpet with ease.